Company Logo - Home Link

 It’s not just Italian ice cream.
 Both are delicious, but they are made differently.

-Gelato comes in an array of flavors and you can order in a cone or in a cup.
+Gelato comes in many flavors and you can order it in a cone or a cup.

-Then they are coated with a light film of powdered sugar and served up piping hot in a simple brown paper bag.
-So, so good.
+Then they are coated with a light film of powdered sugar and served piping hot in a brown paper bag.

 Espresso